naser-papi/hk-front/README.md

 ### Overview

 This repository contains the HollandKade frontend built with Next.js 14 (App Router).
-It provides localized pages ( Persian/English), authentication‑gated dashboard routes, TailwindCSS styling, Storybook for UI development, and an integration with a headless CMS/API.
+It provides localized pages ( Persian/English), authentication‑gated dashboard routes, TailwindCSS styling, and an integration with a headless CMS/API.

 Key capabilities: